aemsley/gengo_api_docs/content/v2/ui_recommendations.md

             A request revisions panel wireframe
         </p>
         <p>
-            Normal method: <a href='/v2/job/#job-put'><code>translate/job/{id} (PUT)</code></a>
+            Normal method: <a href="/v2/job/#job-put"><code>translate/job/{id} (PUT)</code></a>
         </p>
     </figcaption>
 </figure>

-### Job rejection panel
+## <a id="job-rejection-panel"></a>Job rejection panel

 The job rejection panel allows the user to reject a specific job, and requires that the user answer a simple captcha to verify the rejection.
-If an in-app form is not provided, we recommend including a link to the job details page on Gengo, using the URL http://gengo.com/translate/job/details/{id}.
+If an in-app form is not provided, we recommend including a link to the job details page on Gengo, using the URL <code>http://gengo.com/translate/job/details/{id} </code>.

 __Required__